sajeevan09/sajeevan09/README.md

 <h2>📺 About me</h2>
-  - Enthusiastic Computer Science Student seeking new opportunities to work on projects and continious learning
+Enthusiastic Computer Science Student seeking new opportunities to work on projects